Web Update Wizard - FAQ

 However, the next time they check they will receive a message box with the text shown in the "Message=" line for the section starting "[99999]":

-If you then insert an update [8] section into the server script file, replacing [7], the Web Update Wizard will again process this update for the user.
+If you then insert an update [8] section into the server script file, replacing [7], the Software Update Wizard will again process this update for the user.
 Once update [8] has been successfully processed they will go back to receiving the message box in the [99999] section.

 Note: the actual section number "[99999]" is not significant - it simply has to be the highest in the script file.
 It does not have to be the next sequential number.
 We have used "[99999]" on the basis that by the time we need "[1000000]" we will either be retired or, if we really have to, will be able to change the number to "[1000000]" in our favourite text editor (Word 2303?)!